MinYaoJhu/Advanced_R/Ch7_Environment_2.md

 ## [[10]] $ <env: package:base>
 ```

-> search_envs() returns the environments on the search path as a list.
+> search_envs() returns the environments on the search path as a list, which is “a chain of environments containing exported functions of attached packages”.

+> Every time you attach a new package, this search path will grow.
+The search path ends with the base-environment.
+The global environment is included, because functions present in the global environment will always be part of the search path.

 ```r